Heber Valley Railroad Equipment

 Great Western No. 75

-As far as number 75 goes, she is going through an extensive 1472-day inspection.
-In addition the the boiler work, she is getting a brand new tender.
-The cab is having more than half the steel replaced, only a little more than just the roof will be original (if you want to consider the cab as original - the current cab was built 100 percent new in the 1940's).
-The running gear is having some heavy attention as well.
-Boxes, crown brasses, journals, spring rigging pins and bushings, lead truck journals, new liner in bottom of smokebox, smokebox front door ring, and yes - we did cut the forward 18 inches off the smokebox, new tender wheels, completely new air brake system ... the list goes on.
-We would like to have the locomotive out running sometime in later 2006.
-The date is not cast in stone, you cannot ever predict what other "hot projects" may fall into your lap that need attention.
-(Michael Manwiller, posted to Railway Preservation News, November 30, 2005)
+In 2005, 75 was going through an extensive 1472-day inspection.
+In addition the the boiler work, the locomotive was to receive a new tender.
+The cab was having more than half the steel replaced, including almost the entire roof (the current cab was built 100 percent new in the 1940s).
+The running gear was having some heavy attention as well.
+Boxes, crown brasses, journals, spring rigging pins and bushings, lead truck journals, new liner in bottom of smokebox, smokebox front door ring.
+The forward 18 inches had been removed off the smokebox.
+The locomotive was to receive a new air brake system.
+Plans were to have the locomotive running sometime in later 2006.

 Santa Maria Valley No. 100